Pool and Lane Objects

 2. Do one of the following:

-Resize a Lane Element
+Resize a Lane Object

-Lane Element Settings
+Lane Object Settings

 Configuration Panel Settings

-Edit the Element Name
+Edit the Object Name

 2. Ensure that the Configuration panel displays.
 If not, show it.
 The Name setting displays.
 This is a required setting.